Be recognized by all 50 BONs and get that “Dream Job!”

-New AORN Position Statement on Advanced Practice Registered Nurses in the Perioperative Environment
+AORN Position Statement on Advanced Practice Registered Nurses (APRN)

 The APRN practicing in the perioperative environment as a first assistant at surgery:

-- APRNs wanted to follow the patients through the entire process
+APRNs want to follow patients through the entire process

 Because of deadline of January 2016 in the new AORN Position Statement more APRNs will need this specialized training.